odoo/runbot/README.md

 Mainly to allow to distribute runbot on multiple machine and avoid cron worker limitations, the runbot is using 2 processes besides the main server.

-- **runbot process**: the main runbot process, serving the frontend.
-This is the odoo-bin process.
+- **runbot web process**: The main runbot process serving web requests.
+A typical Odoo instance (odoo-bin process).
-- **leader process**: this process should only be started once, detect new commits and creates builds for builders.
+- **leader process**: This process should only be started once, detect new commits and creates builds for builders.
-- **builder process**: this process can run at most once per physical host, will execute the builds assigned to themselves.
+- **builder process**: This process can run at most once per physical host, will execute the builds assigned to themselves.

 ## Operational requirements